switchcopa/computer-systems/STYLE.md

 # STYLE

-This file defines the coding rules and conventions for this repository, which contains exercises and programs based on **The C Programming Language** by K&R.
+This file defines the C programming rules and conventions for this repository, which contains exercises and programs based on **The C Programming Language** by K&R.
 Following these rules ensures consistency, readability, and alignment with K&R style.

 ---